danzeph/airbnb-clone-project/README.md

 # airbnb-clone-project
 Overview

-  The Airbnb Clone Project is a full-stack web application that replicates the core featuress of   Airbnb.
-It focuses on backend development, database design, API creation, and security implementatioon.
+  The Airbnb Clone Project is a full-stack web application built using Django, Django REST Framework, PostgreSQL, GraphQL, Celery, Redis, Docker, and CI/CD Pipelines.
+It focuses on replicating core Airbnb features such as backend development, database design, API creation, and security.

-Project Goals
-  1. Userr Management
-  2. Property Management
-  3. Booking System
-  4. Payment Processing
-  5. Review System
-  6. Data Optimization

 Technology Stack
   1. Django	- Web framework for building applications in Python